-- 50% of these took maternity leave of 39 weeks or less; - 33% of the staff members who have now returned to work reduced their hours within 6 months of their return (this was a higher percentage than during 2017-19 24%).
+- 50% of these took maternity leave of 39 weeks or less: - 33% of the staff members who have now returned to work reduced their hours within six months of their return (this was a higher percentage than during 2017-19 - 24%).

-The loss of labour market experience due to females leaving work or reducing hours after the birth of their first child is one likely reason for the gender pay gap (Institute for Fiscal Studies report 2016).
+The loss of labour market experience due to females leaving work or reducing hours after the birth of their first child is one likely reason for the gender pay gap.